 Don't put off taking legal action, as you have a limited time to file your claim.
 Important notices need to be sent to the property owner or business for them to preserve evidence such as video footage of the injury, preservation of the substance or condition, etc. California gives you just two years to file a premises liability personal injury lawsuit—and the deadline for filing a claim involving an injury on public or government property is much shorter, no more than six months in some cases.

-Discuss Your Premises Liability Case With a Skilled California Personal Injury Attorney
+Discuss Your Premises Liability Claim With Our Skilled Inland Empire Personal Injury Lawyer

 Want to find out how the exceptional injury recovery specialists with the Inland Empire Law Group can help you obtain the compensation you deserve?
-Contact us today at (888) 694-3529 or (909) 481-0100 to schedule an appointment for a free initial consultation with a member of our legal team.
+Contact our office online or give us a call today at (888) 694-3529 or (909) 481-0100 to schedule an appointment for a free initial consultation with our Inland Empire personal injury lawyer.